MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 1. [Launch the administration utility](admin-utility.md#launch) with administrator privileges (Windows) or `root`/ `sudo` privileges (Linux) so you can begin to configure a one-box setup.

     >[!NOTE]
-    >Bypass the interactive configuration steps using the argument `-silentoneboxinstall` and specifying a password for [the local `admin` account](security-authentication.md#local) when you launch the administration utility.
+    >Bypass the interactive configuration steps using the argument `-silentoneboxinstall` and specifying a password for [the local 'admin' account](security-authentication.md#local) when you launch the administration utility.
 If you choose this method, you can skip the next three substeps.
 For R Server 9.1 on Windows, for example, the syntax might be:
     `dotnet Microsoft.RServer.Utils.AdminUtil\Microsoft.RServer.Utils.AdminUtil.dll -silentoneboxinstall my-password`.
 Learn about all command-line switches for this script, [here](admin-utility.md#switch).

     1. Choose the option to **Configure R Server for Operationalization**.